-Vel experiences an aspect of this as well, when she finds out that her raid tightened Imperial observation of her cousin’s finances which in turn led to Mon Mothma’s daughter (presumably) getting married off to the son of a mobster in a tradition that Vel herself despises.
+Vel experiences an aspect of this as well, when she finds out that her raid tightened Imperial observation of her cousin’s finances which in turn led to Mon Mothma’s daughter (presumably) getting married off to the son of a mobster, in a tradition that Vel herself despises.
 I wonder if in Season 2 Cassian and Vel will reconcile with the people who suffered (Poor Bix, goodness) and died as a result of their actions.
-The Cassian we see in Rogue One is clearly not one who has mended his violent ways, he starts the movie off by murdering a friendly informant to cover his own tracks.
+The Cassian we see in Rogue One is clearly not one who has mended his violent ways, he starts the movie off by murdering a friendly informant to cover his own tracks after all.
 Perhaps he, like Luthen, has convinced himself that he has to accept being damned to further a righteous cause.

 Interlude: In Space, All Warriors Are Cold Warriors

-- That Saw Gerrera soldier who was gonna throw a grenade at Jyn in Rogue one: Hey man gotta protect your own, sucks for the other Saw dudes the grenade fell on though, Tubes was so pissed!
+- That Saw Gerrera soldier who was gonna throw a grenade at Jyn in Rogue One: Hey man gotta protect your own, sucks for the other Saw dudes the grenade fell on though, Tubes was so pissed!

 - The Fat Corporate Security Officer: Literally an act of theoretical self-preservation

-“Sir I’m sorry the pizza was a little cold, traffic w-” and BLAM, you just got “Andor’d”
+“Sir I’m sorry the pizza was a little cold, traffic w-” and then BLAM, you just got “Andor’d”

 A Word is Worth a Thousand Pictures